red-green-coding/red-green-coding.github.io/_drafts/testing_objectmapper_mock.md

 As we want our tests to be meaningful and accurate, we generally avoid mocking ObjectMapper in tests.
 Instead, we use an actual mapper.

 Luckily, this is a relatively easy change.
-An ObjectMapper is easy to create by invoking its constructor: `new ObjectMapper()`[^1].
+We will re-use a pre-configured shared mapper instance to ensure the test and production code use the same mapper configuration.
-We modified our test to use an actual mapper instead of a mocked one:
+Re-using a shared instance mapper is a general good practice[^1].

 {% highlight java %}
 @ExtendWith(MockitoExtension.class)